PerformanC/voice/docs/Connection/constructor.md

     - `connecting` - The connection is connecting to the Discord voice server.
     - `connected` - The connection is connected to the Discord voice server.
     - `reconnecting` - The connection is reconnecting to the Discord voice server.
-    - `disconnecting` - The connection is disconnecting from the Discord voice server.

 - `playerState` - An object containing the following properties:
   - `status` - The status of the audio stream.
 Can be one of the following: